salaboy/from-monolith-to-k8s/knative/func.md

 ```

 This will trigger both the Java and Go functions, you can inspect the pods created for each function and the logs.

+Both functions have processed the incoming CloudEvent and produced a CloudEvent as response which is forwarded to the Broker.
+Because we don't have any trigger registered for the response type `UpperCasedEvent`, the events are going to be held in the broker.

+What we can do now is to update our Java function project to include another function, so we can chain functions together by creating a function that consumes the output of another function.
+Then we can create a new trigger to route these response events to the new function.

 # OnCluster Builds with Tekton and `func`